GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/io.rst

 changes the version number to 4, the extension in ``adread`` will also be modified, corrupting the source.
 Moreover, if other modifications are made to the extension inserted in ``ad``, it will modify ``adread`` too.
-There are times when it will not matter as ``adread`` is scheduled to be closed anyway, but if ``adread`` is to be used later in the script, it should not be modified like that.
+There are times when it will not matter at all, for example if ``adread`` is scheduled to be closed anyway, but if ``adread`` is to be used later in the script, it should not be modified like that.

 To cut the link between the extension appended to the dataset and the source, the argument ``do_deepcopy`` is set to ``True``.
 This will often be needed.
-It is not the default out of memory usage concerns and to force the user to think before creating copies and decide if it is truly needed.
+It is not the default because of memory usage concerns, and to force the user to think before creating copies and decide if it is truly needed.